Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Introduction

-The modeling of floating offshore wind turbines (FOWTs) has recently received significant attention.
-Existing methodologies for wake modeling are generally categorized into three groups: (i) analytical wake models, (ii) computational fluid dynamics (CFD), and (iii) data-driven approaches.
-Analytical models and CFD represent traditional approaches, which often struggle to balance high-fidelity precision with computational efficiency~\cite{sun2020review, luo2025innovative}.
-The development of analytical wake models specifically for FOWTs is still in its relatively early stages.
-Initially, steady-state analytical frameworks, such as the Jensen and Gaussian models~\cite{bastankhah2014new} originating from established onshore applications, were employed.
-However, since dynamic wake behavior is an important feature of FOWTs, various dynamic analytical models incorporating six-degree-of-freedom (6-DOF) motions have been developed by modifying these classical frameworks~\cite{wenfeng2025investigation}.
-Examples include a $3D$ dynamic wake model accounting for wind shear based on the Jensen model~\cite{huanqiang2024investigation}, the dynamic model considering combined motions of heave, surge, and pitch based on a high-order Gaussian model~\cite{wenfeng2025investigation}, and a periodic surge-specific dynamic wake model~\cite{he2025novel}.
-Despite their computational efficiency, these analytical models, even when adapted for dynamic scenarios, often fail to capture the multi-scale turbulent structures inherent in FOWT wakes~\cite{ luo2025innovative, liu2026phywakenet, yang2026wind}.
+The modeling of FOWTs has recently received significant attention and can be categorized into three groups: (i) analytical wake models, (ii) computational fluid dynamics (CFD) methods, and (iii) data-driven approaches.
+Analytical FOWT wake models are in their early stages.
+To capture the non-stationary time-varying wakes of FOWTs, various dynamic models incorporating 6-DOF motions have recently been proposed, including the 3$D$ dynamic model accounting for wind shear~\citep{huanqiang2024investigation}, the high-order Gaussian model considering 6-DOF motions~\citep{wenfeng2025investigation}, and a surge-specific periodic model~\citep{he2025novel}.
+However, analytical models fail to resolve the intricate, multi-scale turbulent structures present in FOWT wakes~\citep{luo2025innovative, liu2026phywakenet, yang2026wind}.
+CFD methods, on the other hand, can resolve these structures and are therefore frequently used as high-fidelity benchmarks~\citep{zhang2025advanced}.
+Among them, large-eddy simulations (LES) have been increasingly preferred for wind energy applications~\citep{dong2023characteristics, wang2025effects}.
+To reduce computational costs, wind turbines are commonly parameterized using actuator methods, such as the actuator line (AL), actuator disk (AD), and actuator surface (AS) models~\citep{martinez2015large, dong2022predictive}.
+In this work, high-fidelity FOWT datasets are generated using the LES-AL approach~\citep{li2025effects}.